This post shares my 5 best steps on how to create content for dream clients

 Social Media Engagement is when you interact with the posts made by people you follow on Facebook/Instagram/LinkedIn or other social media sites.

-To be clear, after you create content for dream clients, engagement is when your social media connections:
+To be clear, after you create content for dream clients, engagement happens when your social media connections take actions such as:

 - “Like” or “Love” your post with emojis